Asian shares mixed as Trump talks down US dollar

 WALL STREET: Industrial, materials and energy companies led U.S. stocks modestly lower before markets were due to be closed Friday for a holiday.
 That extended losses for the month as investors waited for a round of earnings reports to start this week.
 Utilities, phone companies and other high-dividend stocks were among the biggest gainers.
 The Dow Jones industrial average fell 0.3 percent to 20,591.86 and the Nasdaq composite index lost 0.5 percent, to 5,836.16.
 The Standard & Poor's 500 index slid 0.4 percent, to 2,344.93.

-DOLLAR TALK: On the dollar's overall value against major trading partners, Trump said: "I think our dollar is getting too strong, and partially that's my fault because people have confidence in me."
+DOLLAR TALK: On the dollar's exchange rate against those of major trading partners, Trump said: "I think our dollar is getting too strong, and partially that's my fault because people have confidence in me."
 He added that "It's very, very hard to compete when you have a strong dollar and other countries are devaluing their currency."
 Those remarks helped push the yen to its highest level since mid-November, just after the presidential election.

-CHINA TRADE: China's export growth accelerated in March while import growth moderated to still-robust double-digit levels in upbeat news for Chinese economic growth and global demand.
+CHINA TRADE: China's export growth accelerated in March in a positive sign for global demand while import growth cooled.
 Customs data show exports rose 16.4 percent from a year earlier to $180.6 billion, up from 4 percent growth in the first two months of the year.
 Imports rose 20.3 percent to $156.6 billion, down from the January-February rate of 26.4 percent.

-ENERGY: Benchmark U.S. crude sank 7 cents to $53.04 per barrel in electronic trading on the New York Mercantile Exchange.
+ENERGY: Benchmark U.S. crude sank 2 cents to $53.09 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract fell 29 cents on Wednesday to $53.11.
-Brent crude, used to price international oils, shed 5 cents, to $55.81.
+Brent crude, used to price international oils, added 1 cent to $55.87.
 It lost 37 cents the previous session to $55.86.

 CURRENCY: The dollar declined to 108.84 yen from Wednesday's 109.03 yen.
 The euro edged up to $1.0670 from $1.0665.